 A potential criticism of Collab CNCI is that, like the standard and fractional approach, it only offers a single value snapshot of an entity's performance.
-However, the use of collaboration types allows a detailed deconstruction of an entity's research output for in-depth comparisons between collaboration types as well as peer institutions and other countries.
+However, the independent use of Collab CNCIs collaboration types allows a detailed deconstruction of an entity's research output for in-depth comparisons between collaboration types as well as peer institutions and other countries.
 Visual representations of the collaboration types also allow multi-author effects to be easily recognised providing context and insights that are not possible with single indicator values.